unhcr-americas/ageingonthemove/README.md

 ## Why a re-usable microsite template?

 This repository can be used as a template to __generate microsite__.
-The aim is to reproduce the look-and-feel from other UNHCR microsite like:
+The aim is to reproduce the look-and-feel from other UNHCR microsites like:

  * [Desperate journeys](https://www.unhcr.org/desperatejourneys/)
  * [Families on the run](https://familiesontherun.org/)